Aetheress/TDL_SS_AUT_JUICE/README.md

 # TDL_SS_AUT_JUICE

-Set-up seps.
+Set-up steps.
 Likely the final task won't have the exact same steps, but regardless these are the steps that were taken to setup THIS project in particular.
 There will likely be much overlap anyway.

 Stage 1: Creating the repository